pate87/how-to-collaborate-on-Github-project/README.md

-# OS Dojo
+# How to collaborate on Github projecrt

-Welcome to OS Dojo.
 This repository should help you to understand how to collaborate on open-source projects you like to work on but might have fear of screwing up something.
 Here are the steps to get started:

 Owerview of [Contributing to a Project - Git Book](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project)